 If your paid membership lapses to Basic, you will lose access to certain features, depending on the membership type:

-- Business Live accounts that lapse will lose access to Business-level features, plus all live stream-related features, including unlimited streaming hours and 5TB of storage for archived Live events.
+- Vimeo Premium accounts that lapse will lose access to Business-level features, plus all live stream-related features, including unlimited streaming hours and 5TB of storage for archived Live events.

-- Vimeo Business accounts that lapse will lose access to Google Analytics, team collaboration, lead generation, Vimeo Brand Studio, priority conversion, VIP support, Advanced Stats, custom embed settings, domain-level privacy, Portfolios, Review Pages, FTP uploading, and Vimeo On Demand.
+- Vimeo Business accounts that lapse will lose access to Google Analytics, team collaboration, lead generation, priority conversion, VIP support, Advanced Stats, custom embed settings, domain-level privacy, Portfolios, Review Pages, FTP uploading, SEO support for Showcases, and Vimeo On Demand.

-- Vimeo Plus accounts that lapse to Basic will lose access to priority conversion, priority support, Advanced Stats, custom embed settings, and domain-level privacy.
+- Vimeo Plus accounts that lapse to Basic will lose access to priority conversion, priority support, Advanced Stats, custom embed settings, domain-level privacy, and the ability to set a password for videos.

 Weekly upload limits